B1x1t0/deployBaseParaFormacionesJS/README.md

 ##### 2. Available commands

-* *npm start* : run your ./src/app.js node console app
+* *npm start* : run your ./src/app.js node console app and waits for changes
 * *npm test* : launch tests once
 * *npm run tdd* : laung tests and watches changes for relaunch.
 Ctrl-C to stop it.